Zaid-Ajaj/DustyTables/README.md

 ## Building and running tests locally

 You only need a working local SQL server.
-The tests will create databases when required and dispose of them at the end of the each test
+The tests will create databases when required and dispose them at the end of each test.

 ```bash
 cd ./DustyTables.Build